 What happens before the lumbar spine decompression procedure for Spinal Stenosis?

 You’ll be required to come to the hospital the night before so that they can perform simple blood tests, check your temperature and blood pressure.
 This ensures that you are safe and healthy for the spine decompression procedure.
-An experienced anaesthetist will arrange your anaesthesia during the procedure.
+Our experienced anaesthetist will arrange your anaesthesia during the procedure.
 He will also review your medication and advice on the time of fasting for the procedure.

-Your spine surgeon and his team will make sure that you have all the necessary information on Spinal Stenosis before the procedure.
+Mr Rajesh and his team will make sure that you have all the necessary information on Spinal Stenosis before the procedure.

-Most probably you will be advised to:
+You will probably advised to:

 - Bring are your medications including the prescription